 - There are a variety of elements to consider when creating a style guide: font, color, visuals, voice, rating, length, content type, etc.

 - Staying true to your brand is the biggest reason to create a style guide.

 - Style guides keep things simple and consistent.

 - Style guides are especially useful for blogs with multiple writers.

 What does your style guide look like?
 Why is a style guide important to you?
-If you liked this post, please follow us on Facebook for more great content.
-You can also find us on Twitter and Instagram.
+Let us know in the comments section below.